- His works

 In addition to emphasizing the pursuit of academic excellence, Sathya Sai Baba's system of "integral education" is designed to foster self-discipline and pro-social conduct.
 Students are required to take courses on morality and spirituality and to devote several hours each week to some form of community service.
 Sathya Sai Baba says that "the end of education is character".

 Health care.
-Sathya Sai Baba has built an ultra-modern 300-bed hospital close to the university and ashram.
+In 1991, Sathya Sai Baba built an ultra-modern 300-bed hospital close to the university and ashram.
 Highly specialized operations, including open-heart operations and kidney transplants, are performed routinely.
 There is absolutely no charge to the patient for professional or hospital expenses.
 Motivated by the desire to serve humanity, doctors, nurses, and workers in the hospital render extraordinary, compassionate, and loving care to all patients.
+A second "super-specialty" of roughly the same size was inaugurated in 2001.
+These hospitals have been called "temples of healing", for their medical care in a spiritual atmosphere that is devoid of commercialism.

 Service to those in need.
 Recently, Sathya Sai Baba initiated a project to provide an adequate supply of pure water to 1.5 million inhabitants of the State of Andhra Pradesh (India) who were living in drought conditions.
 The Prime Minister of India traveled to Prasanthi Nilayam (Sathya Sai Baba's main ashram) in order to inaugurate the project.
 Sathya Sai Baba demonstrates that it is the duty of society to ensure that all people have access to the basic requirements for the sustenance of human life.